-Holland & Hart LLP will pass upon the validity of the securities offered under this registration statement.
-If certain legal matters in connection with an offering of the securities made by this prospectus and any related prospectus supplement are passed on by counsel for the underwriters of such offering, that counsel will be named in the applicable prospectus supplement related to that offering
+Holland & Hart LLP will pass upon the validity of the common units offered under this registration statement.
+If certain legal matters in connection with an offering of the common units made by this prospectus and any related prospectus supplement are passed on by counsel for the underwriters of such offering, that counsel will be named in the applicable prospectus supplement related to that offering.